 Transformer

 The point of the Transformer was to be able to parallelize compute, to handle the vanishing gradient problem, and to capture long range relationships in text.
 An RNN uses data from previous tokens (if it acts on text) or time steps (if it acts on time series data, like audio or video), in the current step.
 This means the steps have to be computed one after another and cannot be done in parallel.
-The Transformer runs on the full data set every iteration, and therefor has to encode position information another way.
-This is done an explicit encoding, such as RoPE.
+The Transformer runs on the full data set every iteration, and therefore has to encode position information another way.
+This is done using an explicit encoding, such as RoPE.
+The fact that the Transformer can process data in parallel has enabled training on much larger data sets than previous models.
+This turns out to have unlocked a whole new level of capabilities for natural language processing.
+Nearly all research of language models has focused on the Transformer since its release in 2017.
+This has led to new products and major NLP advancements, but it also has come at the expense of not exploring other model architectures that may hold promise.

 Tokenization